cwchan0212/hyperiondev-capstone3-django/README.md

 #### Installation

-I recommend you follow the
-<a href="https://docs.djangoproject.com/en/4.1/intro/tutorial01/">Django's tutorial</a> to start your project and application first and then take my repository as your reference.
+I recommend you follow <a href="https://docs.djangoproject.com/en/4.1/intro/tutorial01/">Django's tutorial</a> to start your project and application first and then take my repository as your reference.

-1. **Install** Python, Django and required packages in your local machine.
+1. **Install** Python, Django and the required packages on your local machine.
 Follow the introductions to install <Python href="https://www.python.org/" target="_blank">Python</a>

 ```
 pip install django